-The Unit Responsibility Department for administrative and financial affairs All these departments has duties The General department of Planning and Budget specified in the "Regulations of Universities Financial Affairs" bylaw published by the Ministry of Department of Inventory control Department of Procurement and tenders Education on which KFU depends Department of stores, General Administration of assets and resources development to manage its financial affairs
+The Unit Responsibility Department for administrative and financial affairs All these departments has duties The General department of Planning and Budget specified in the "Regulations of Universities Financial Affairs" bylaw published by the Ministry of Education on which KFU depends to manage its financial affairs Department of Inventory control Department of Procurement and tenders Department of stores, General Administration of assets and resources development to manage its intericial analis

-- KFU follows the financial system of all the Saudi Arabian Universities described in the "Regulations of Universities Financial Affairs" bylaw published by the Ministry of Education. - KFU applies policies and processes to secure the financial needs of all its academic and administrative units, and meanwhile the university monitor the expenditure, to adherence to the budget, and applies effective mechanisms to raise this expenditure efficiency. - The University encourages internal and external financial audits independently and has a system to deal with financial risks.
+8.1.2.
+Procedures: - KFU follows the financial system of all the Saudi Arabian Universities described in the "Regulations of Universities Financial Affairs" bylaw published by the Ministry of Education. - KFU applies policies and processes to secure the financial needs of all its academic and administrative units, and meanwhile the university monitor the expenditure, to adherence to the budget, and applies effective mechanisms to raise this expenditure efficiency. - The University encourages internal and external financial audits independently and has a system to deal with financial risks.